linnarsson-lab/adult-human-brain/README.md

 3. Mark all other cells as passed

+### Poisoning doublets

+In order to detect and remove doublets, we

+* generate an additional 10% fake doublet cells by randomly pooloing pairs of cells
+* fake doublets are generated per sample (i.e. per loom file)
+* a new column attribute `_FakeDoublet` is added, set to 1 for fakes and 0 for real cells

+These fake doublets act as poisoning pills that will reveal which clusters are likely to consist mainly of actual doublet cells.

 ### Preprocessing of genes

-Five classes of genes were treated specially: the olfactory receptors, the vomeronasal receptors, the clustered protocadherins, and the sex-specific genes (male and female).
+Five classes of genes are treated specially: the olfactory receptors, the vomeronasal receptors, the clustered protocadherins, and the sex-specific genes (male and female).

-In each case, a metagene was created by summing the expression of all genes in the class, and this metagene was used in place of the original genes for the purposes of clustering, correlation etc. The original genes were retained for purposes of differential gene expression analysis etc.
+In each case, a metagene is created by summing the expression of all genes in the class, and this metagene is used in place of the original genes for the purposes of clustering, correlation etc. The original genes are retained for purposes of differential gene expression analysis etc.

-The metagenes were denoted OrMeta, VmnrMeta, PcdhMeta, MaleMeta and FemaleMeta.
+The metagenes are denoted `OrMeta`, `VmnrMeta`, `PcdhMeta`, `MaleMeta` and `FemaleMeta`.

-In the Loom files, this was accomplished by creating new modified files having five new rows (the metagenes).
+In the Loom files, this is accomplished by creating new modified files having five new rows (the metagenes).

 ### Initial feature selection